wharton/chef-shibboleth-sp/README.md

 * `node['shibboleth-sp']['attribute-map']['name-id']` - A hash with the NameID
   name and id to map from the IdP.`
 * `node['shibboleth-sp']['attribute-map']['attributes']` - An array of hashs
-  with the name, id, and format of attirbutes to map from the IdP.`
+  with the name, id, and format of attirbutes to map from the IdP.
+By default firstName and lastName attributes are defined as an example but this array may be left blank if no IdP attributes need to be mapped.`

 ### Web Server Specific Attributes